idata-corporation/pipeline-server/README.md

-# pipeline-os
+# pipeline-server
-Open source version of the IData Pipeline
+The IData Pipeline server